sstadick/ripline/README.md

 | lines()               | 5.05s |  6930901/s |  4889.79 MB/s |

 Note that `read` and `next_batch` are not counting lines.
+`read_until()` doesn't seem to perform as well in real-life scenarios as it does on this benchmark and I'm not sure why.

 Hardware: Ubuntu 20 AMD Ryzen 9 3950X 16-Core Processor w/ 64 GB DDR4 memory and 1TB NVMe Drive